kostja94/awesome-ai-tools/README.md

 > A curated list of AI/SaaS products with personal insights and growth perspectives

 Welcome to Awesome AI Tools!
-This is a curated collection of AI and SaaS products I've encountered during my 3+ years of experience in AI/SaaS growth.
+This is a curated collection of AI and SaaS products curated by **Kostja** based on 3+ years of experience in AI/SaaS growth.
+This repository is regularly updated with the latest tools and models.
 Each product includes personal insights, usage experiences, and growth perspectives.

 ## About

+This repository is curated and maintained by **Kostja**.
+All content is personally curated and will be regularly updated with the latest AI tools and models.

 This repository serves as a personal knowledge base and sharing platform for AI/SaaS products.
 All entries are based on real-world experience and include: